louispellerin/Home/README.md

 ### Install the K Version Manager (KVM)

 The first thing we need to do is setup the tools required to build and run an application.
 We will start out by getting the [K Version Manager (KVM)](https://github.com/aspnet/Home/wiki/version-manager).
-You use the K Version Manager to install different versions of the ASP.NET vNext runtime and switch between them.
+We use the K Version Manager to install different versions of the ASP.NET vNext runtime and switch between them.

 #### Windows
-To install KVM on Windows run the following command, which will download and run a script that installs KVM for the current user (requires admin privileges):
+To install KVM on Windows run the following command, which will download and run a script that installs KVM for the current user (requires admin privileges for Powershell):

 ```
 @powershell -NoProfile -ExecutionPolicy unrestricted -Command "iex ((new-object net.webclient).DownloadString('https://raw.githubusercontent.com/aspnet/Home/release/kvminstall.ps1'))"